Introduction of Jiang Huang,Pian Jiang Huang and E Shu:Turmeric or Rhizoma Curcumae Longae.

 Brief introduction: The herb Rhizoma Wenyujin concisa is the dried rhizome of Curcuma wenyujin Y.H.Chen et C.Ling, used to resolve blood stasis and relieve pain in cases of dysmenorrhea, rheumatalgia, shoulder pain, and traumatic injuries.
 It is commonly known as Rhizoma Wenyujin concisa, Wenyujin Concise Rhizome, Piàn Jiāng Huáng.

-Characters of herbs: The herb is oblong or irregular slices in shape, with different sizes, 3~6 cm long, 1~3 cm wide and 0.1~0.4 cm thick.
-The cortex is grayish-yellow, coarse, and shriveled, and sometimes there are nodes and fibrous root marks can be seen.
-The cut surface is yellow-white to brown-yellow, with a circle of veins and many small tendons.
-The texture of the herb is crisp and firm.
-The fracture surface is gray-white to brown-yellow, slightly powdery.
+Characters of herbs: The herb is oblong or irregular slices in shape, in different sizes, 3~6 cm long, 1~3 cm wide, and 0.1~0.4 cm thick.
+The cortex is grayish-yellow, coarse, and shriveled, and sometimes there are visible nodes and fibrous root marks.
+The cross-section is yellow-white to brown-yellow, with a circle of veins and many small tendons.
+The texture of the herb is firm and crisp.
+The fracture surface is off-white (gray-white) to brown-yellow, slightly powdery.
 The herb has a special fragrance, it tastes slightly bitter, pungent, and cool.

 Medicinal efficacy: Breaks blood stasis, activates the circulation of Qi, stimulates the menstrual flow, and relieve pain.
 It is indicated for amenorrhea due to stagnation of blood, abdominal pain during menstruation, piercing pain in chest and hypochondrium, rheumatic arthralgia pain, aching pain of shoulder and arm, injury from falling down, etc.